AustinGL/AustinGL/README.md

 ###

-<p align="left">👩🏻‍💻 Software Engineer sharing about my journey and learnings in tech<br>👩🏻‍🎓 Studied Computer Science at the University of Otago, New Zealand<br>🎨 Making videos about Computer Science, tech, and productivity on YouTube<br>🌷 #learninginpublic in my digital garden<br>💭 Currently learning about data analytics and dataviz!</p>
+<p align="left">👩🏻‍💻 Software Engineer sharing about my journey and learnings in tech<br>👩🏻‍🎓 Studied Computer Science at the Multimedia Nusantara University, Tangerang<br>💭 Currently learning about Data Analytics and Cyber Security!</p>

 ###